jraphx.utils

 add_self_loops

 Adds a self-loop \((i,i) \in \mathcal{E}\) to every node \(i \in \mathcal{V}\) in the graph given by edge_index.
-In case the graph is weighted and already contains self-loops, only non-existent self-loops will be added with edge weights denoted by fill_value.
+In case the graph is weighted or has multi-dimensional edge features (edge_attr is not None), edge features of self-loops will be added according to fill_value.
+One self-loop is appended per node unconditionally, so a node that already has a self-loop ends up with two; use add_remaining_self_loops() to add only the missing ones.

 Parameters:

-• fill_value (float or str, optional) – The way to generate edge features of self-loops.
+• fill_value (Union[float, str], default: 1.0) – The way to generate edge features of self-loops.
 If float, edge features are set to this value.
-If str, edge features are computed by aggregating existing edge features that point to each node using the specified reduction (‘mean’, ‘add’, ‘max’, ‘min’). (default: 1.0)
+If str, edge features are computed by aggregating existing edge features that point to each node using the specified reduction (‘mean’, ‘add’ (alias ‘sum’), ‘max’, ‘min’). (default: 1.0)

 Returns: